anmhrk/reactchat/README.md

 bun dev
 ```

-9. open http://localhost:3000 and see the app live in your browser
+9. navigate to http://localhost:3000 in your browser and see the app live